CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - `2002-09-09`

-/// type=SS, answer=[2]
+/// type=MS, answer=[2,4]

-Which statement correctly describes the code on lines 4, 5, 6, 7 of `student.php`?
+Which statements correctly describe the code on lines 4, 5, 6, and 7 of `student.php`?

-- It creates an array named `$data` with multiple elements.
+- It displays the elements of the multidimensional array `$data`.

-- It creates an array named `$data` with two key/value pairs.
+- It holds two arrays with four values in each key of `student1` and `student2`.

-- It removes the elements of `$data` using the `array()` construct.
+- It removes the elements of the multidimensional array `$data` using the `array()` construct.

-- It displays the elements of `$data` using the `array()` construct.
+- It creates the multidimensional array named `$data` with two keys `student1` and `student2`.

 - It accesses the elements of `$data` using the `array()` construct and the `[]` short array syntax.

+/// type=SS, answer=[3]

+In `students.php` what does `prepare()` method do on line 10?

+- It returns an array.

+- It executes the SQL statement.

+- It prepares the SQL statement for execution.

+- It contains the result set of the remaining rows.

+- It substitutes the input values of the SQL statement.

+/// type=SS, answer=[3]

+In `student.php`, what is the return value of `$conn->prepare("INSERT INTO students (first_name, last_name, birth_date, gender) VALUES (?,?,?,?)")` on line 10?

+- The SQL statement.

+- The DSN parameters.

+- The `PDOStatment` object.

+- The values of the `$data` array.

+- The elements of the `$data` array.

-/// type=SS, answer=[2]
+/// type=SS, answer=[3]

 In `student.php`, what does `$pstmt` do on line 10?

 - It stores the SQL statement.

-- It holds the statement object.

 - It executes the SQL statement.

+- It holds the `PDOStatement` object.

 - It inserts values into the `students` table.

 - It stores the values of the `students` table.

+/// type=SS, answer=[3]

+In `student.php`, which of the following represents the positional placeholder as a parameter on line 10?

+- `students`

+- `first_name`

+- `(?,?,?,?)`

+- `INSERT INTO`

+- `(first_name, last_name, birth_date, gender)`

 /// type=SS, answer=[5]

-Which statement correctly describes `VALUES (?,?,?,?)` on line 10 of `student.php`?
+In `student.php`, what does the positional placeholder `VALUES (?,?,?,?)` do on line 10?

-- It locates the values in the SQL statement.
+- It removes question mark values in the SQL statement.

-- It assigns the values to be replaced in the `students` table.
+- It inserts question marks as values to the `students` table.

-- It assigns the values to be modified in the `students` table.
+- It sets random values of question marks to the SQL statement.

-- It specifies the values to be inserted using named parameters.
+- It replaces the values in the SQL statement with question marks to have randomized values.

-- It specifies the values to be inserted using positional placeholder parameters.
+- It substitutes the values in the SQL statement with question marks to prevent SQL injection attacks.

 /// type=MS, answer=[2,3,4,5]

-Which statements correctly describe the code on line 10 of `student.php`?
+In `student.php`, which statements correctly describe `$pstmt = $conn->prepare("INSERT INTO students (first_name, last_name, birth_date, gender) VALUES (?,?,?,?)");` on line 10?

-- It queries the SQL statement.
+- It executes the SQL statement.

+- It prepares the SQL statement for execution.

-- It returns the statement object.
+- It returns the result set as a `PDOStatement` object.

 - It calls the `prepare()` method of the `$conn` object.

-- It assigns the statement object to the variable `$pstmt`.
+- It assigns the `PDOStatement` object to the variable `$pstmt`.

-- It executes the argument `INSERT INTO students (first_name, last_name, birth_date, gender) VALUES (?,?,?,?)` in the `prepare()` method.

 /// type=MS, answer=[4,5]